Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 The application solves the following tasks of a small business:
 * Attracting customers through targeted advertising.
 Customer expansion.
-* Customers should be able to find most desirable services nearby(in terms of price and quality).
+* Customers should be able to find the most desirable services nearby(in terms of price and quality).
 * Opportunity for a specialist to plan your day more efficiently.
 * Keeping a calendar for the accounting of working hours (dates and time of visits).
 * A specialist can inform his clients about various promotions thereby increasing sales of his services.